Air-Petr/tic-tac-toe-ai/README.md

 echo $board3->toString(); // "__X___O__"
 ```

-Board also can be converted to various representations:
+`Board` instance also can be converted to various representations:

 ```php
 $board = Board::createByString('__X___O__');